MBW

 Frame & Fork: Reynolds 531

-Groupset: Campagnolo Record
+Groupset: Campagnolo Nuovo Record

-Bars: Original-Gerry Burgess (GB)
+Bars and Stem: Original-Gerry Burgess (GB)

 BEFORE

 This bike comes with a great story.
 I went to Vernon, BC to see a guy about a Specialized Stumpjumper FS (see blogs 19 and 20) and ended up buying two bikes from him.
 When he found out that I liked to rebuild vintage bikes, he said that I had to meet his neighbour, Gordon.
 Gordon had been given this Holdsworth as a project.
 I suspect it was because Gordon seems handy and is British.
-Gordon was way to busy for another project, especially one like this that needed a lot of work, so I ended up taking it home.
+Gordon was way too busy for another project, especially one like this that needed a lot of work, so I ended up taking it home.
 What a lucky day that was!
 I went home with three bikes in the car and a lot of excitement about this Holdsworth.

 I found a Holdsworth Facebook group that has many people in it who know a lot about Holdsworths, including a few people who are former employees of Holdsworth.
 They directed me to a website and spreadsheet and were able to help me find out about this bike.
 Based on the serial number (69473), which is found on the bottom bracket and the fork tube, the bike was a Shop Special, meaning it was made in their shop rather than their factory, and is likely an Italia Sprint.